Peter Cramer

 Biography

-Peter Cramer is an associate professor in the Department of English at Simon Fraser University.
+Peter Cramer is an associate professor of Writing & Rhetoric in the Department of English at Simon Fraser University.
 He teaches courses in writing, discourse analysis, argumentation, and the history and theory of rhetoric.
-His research examines how writers and speakers shape controversy and consensus in discourse.
-He has analyzed cases in a number of public and professional domains, and published his work in Written Communication, Argumentation, Rhetoric Society Quarterly, Rhetoric Review, and Journal of Evaluation in Clinical Practice.
-His monograph Controversy as News Discourse was published by Springer in 2011.
+His research examines how writers and speakers across public and professional domains help to shape our experience of controversy and consensus.
+His work has been published in Language in Society, Written Communication, Argumentation, Rhetoric Society Quarterly, and Rhetoric Review, and his monograph Controversy as News Discourse was published by Springer in 2011.

 Background